Speed Sculpting Competition rules 2021

 A maximum of 30 sculptors and invitees will be entered into the competition in order of receipt of the applications.
-If there are any places left, sculptors can enter in the competition in the festival tent on Ilomantsi market square from 8.30–10.30 am on Friday, 13 August 2021.
+If there are any places left, sculptors can enter in the competition in the Bear festival info tent at Kansallistalo yard (Yhtiöntie 8) from 8.30–10.30 am on Friday, 13 August 2021.

 Those chosen to participate will receive a letter containing more details about matters such as the competition site, accommodation and catering.
 The competitors will pay for their own travel and accommodation expenses.

 Competitors must be aged 16 or over.
 Applications from applicants under the age of 18 must be accompanied by parental consent.

 The sculpture must be made using the block of timber provided by the organiser.
 The block will be about 150 cm long, and the diameter at the top at least 45 cm.
 Pieces can be removed from the block, and these loose parts can be joined together by glue, screws and nails.
 Wood preservatives can be used to treat the surface of the sculptures, but painting is not allowed.